-This recipe is a mix of inspiration from watching the Great British Baking Show and my favorite carrot cake recipe to make.
-I was inspired by the addition of fresh orange segments and some fresh-squeezed orange juice to the cake mixture.
-I love the mixture of the spice with the brightness of the orange, it is the balance this Carrot Cake has been looking for its whole life and its beautifully delicious.
+This recipe was created as a mix of inspiration from watching the Great British Baking Show and My Favorite carrot cake recipe.
+I was inspired by the addition of fresh orange segments and fresh-squeezed orange juice to the cake mixture.
+The mixture of the spice and the brightness of the orange, it's the balance this Carrot Cake has been looking for its whole life, and it is beautifully delicious.

-I love watching the Great British Baking Show over and over again, it always brings me new inspiration.
-Recently I was watching Collection 3 on Netflix and baker Ian was making a giant carrot cake during the finale.
-The addition of orange to his cake very interesting, so I thought I would give it a try.
+I love watching the Great British Baking Show over and over again, it always brings new inspiration.
+Recently I was re-watching Collection 3 on Netflix and baker Ian was making a giant carrot cake during the finale.
+His addition of orange to his cake intrigued me so much I thought I'd give it a try.

-I pulled out my carrot cake recipe and tossed one together.
-Now I do have to say I am not one to like raisins much, but the golden raisins and the pineapple in this cake are one of my favorite parts about it.
+So I had to pull out my carrot cake recipe and toss one together.
+Now I do have to say I am not one to like raisins much, but the golden raisins and the pineapple in this cake are some of my favorite parts about it.
 With those fruits already existing in the cake, the orange was a welcome addition.

 One key note on this cake is to be sure to soak the raisins in the juice from the fruit while you prepare the rest of the ingredients for the cake.
 This helps to plump the raisins and to ensure that they don’t draw too much moisture from the cake making it dry.